cmdb/compliance/sql/SCHEMA_UPDATES.md

 # DB Schema Updates HOWTO

-When DB Schema is Updated.
+When DB Schema is updated.
 How to export / update / reimport your datas ! or Hot Schema Update in case of minor changes.

 1. Export / Modify / Reimport